KansasCityWomeninTechnology/cocktails-worksheets/docs/html/setup/README.md

     ![](./images/open_in_codespace.png ":class=image-border")

 4. Now you are ready to write some code!
-The Codespace page is split into 3 different sections.
+The Codespaces page is split into 3 different sections.
 On the far left is the project's file structure.
 The top right section is where you will write your code.
 The bottom right section is where you will find the terminal.

     You may see a notification in the lower right-hand corner of the screen.
 You can dismiss this by clicking the "x".